D-K-E/ptm-viewer/README.md

 # ptm-viewer

-Not so lightweight ptm viewer based on Pyside2 and OpenGL
+Lightweight ptm viewer based on Pyside2 and OpenGL

 General view of the interface
 =======